 Warren Buffett being the most notorious investment is always in the middle of attention, especially on the last day of 13F filings round, when his fund, Berkshire Hathaway releases its equity portfolio for the previous quarter.
 In the latest filing, released today, Berkshire Hathaway disclosed an equity portfolio worth $107.58 billion, which contains 141 positions.
-While, Mr. Buffett usually does not change much his top holdings, which are represented by Wells Fargo, Coca Cola, and American Express, it is more worth taking a look at the new acquisitions made during the quarter.
+While, Mr. Buffett usually does not change much his top holdings, which are represented by Wells Fargo -which is one of the biggest banks in the World-, Coca Cola, and American Express, it is more worth taking a look at the new acquisitions made during the quarter.
 In this way, during the April-June period, Berkshire added two new holdings, represented by Charter Communications, Inc. (NASDAQ:CHTR) and NOW Inc (NYSE:DNOW).
 In addition, Mr. Buffett has significantly raised his exposure to another stock, in which he has initiated a stake during the last quarter, Verizon Communications Inc. (NYSE:VZ).

 Therefore, between the two new holdings, Charter Communications, Inc. (NASDAQ:CHTR) is the largest holding.
 Berkshire reported ownership of almost 2.31 million shares with a total value of $365.70 million.
 Charter Communications, Inc. (NASDAQ:CHTR) is a large-cap company engaged in providing cable services in the U.S. The company is showing a stable growth over the past year in terms of stock price.
 On the financial side, in the second quarter of the year, the company has significantly improved its bottom line, narrowing its net loss to $45 million from $95 million a year earlier, and posted a 7.3% annual increase in revenue to $2.3 billion, mainly caused by the company gaining more customers in both residential and commercial segments.
 Another investor in Charter Communications, Inc. (NASDAQ:CHTR) is Philippe Laffont, whose fund, Coatue Management, added around 1.35 million shares during the second quarter, currently holding 2.73 million shares.